 Drawdown offers a summary of solutions to the problem of reducing atmospheric CO2, ranked by their potential to help.
 Each solution reduces greenhouse gases by avoiding emissions and/or by sequestering carbon dioxide already in the atmosphere. https://www.drawdown.org/solutions

 Tipping Points in society may be as important as the tipping points in the environment.
-Vox explores some of them here.
+Vox explored some of them here in January 2020.
+The ABC (2021) has a good explainer …/acting-now-can-buy-us-time-on-climate-change/… about the carbon budget and why acting now is so important.

-Energy Costs (Australia, 2019): “With all subsidies taken out, solar PV and wind wipe the floor with gas, coal and nuclear.
+Energy Cost comparison (Australia, 2019): “With all subsidies taken out, solar PV and wind wipe the floor with gas, coal and nuclear.
 Levelised cost of solar and wind is about $50 per megawatt hour, half that of gas and coal’s $100 per megawatt hour even without a carbon price.
-Nuclear is way off the money, priced anywhere between $250 and $330 per megawatt hour.”
+Nuclear is way off the money, priced anywhere between $250 and $330 per megawatt hour.” https://www.smh.com.au/politics/federal/coalition-wilfully-blind-to-economics-of-renewables-20200209-p53z4m.html.

 Eating for the Planet